rnels12/PWin/README.md

 # PWin
 A pymatgen wrapper to create an pwscf (QE) input file from materialsproject.org

-The code is written in python3.7 and you need to sign up for an materialsproject.org acoount.
+The code is written in python3.7 and you need to sign up for an materialsproject.org account.

 To run the code: